A declarative Language for Rapid Business Development

 \end{subsection} \end{section}

 \begin{section}{Summary \& Resources}

-\begin{subsection}{Summary} There was no language available which lets one intermingle with Java POJOs and lets one write test automation thinking validation first.
-As almost all of modern enterprise application are written using JVM stack, it is impossible to avoid JVM and write test automation, because in many cases one would need to call appropriate Java methods to automate APIs.
+\begin{subsection}{Summary} As almost all of modern enterprise application are written using JVM/CLR stack, it is impossible to avoid underlying runtime and write system integration/automation, because in many cases one would need to call appropriate runtime methods to automate APIs.
 Being imperative does not help, because who tests the test code itself?
-These examples presented showcase how declarative paradigm can be used to validate problems, all of which would have otherwise required many lines of coding imperatively.
-In the Authors firm, a project testing generic REST services of 3K lines of Java code was reduced to 10 lines of nJexl.
+These examples presented showcase how declarative paradigm (almost SQL like) can be used to validate problems, all of which would have otherwise required many lines of non-verifiable coding.
+Similar problems exists for data manipulation/adaption layer.

-This is the idea behind nJexl : a declarative and functionally inclined open sourced language that incorporates all the good stuffs from the vast Java libraries, while not being verbose enough to let testers focus on validation strategies, not on writing imperative code to solve a problem which can easily be solved declaratively. nJexl itself is an example of TDD in practice, having 83\% instruction coverage by unit tests.
-Authors firm heavily uses nJexl for validation problems of any nature, and thus able to reduce the automation effort (both new and maintenance) to 5\% of the pre nJexl era.
-Empirically, the learning curve for nJexl for a Java aware person is found to be a month. \end{subsection}
+This is the idea behind ZoomBA : a declarative and functionally inclined open sourced language that incorporates all the good stuffs from the vast runtime libraries, while not being verbose enough to let system integrators focus on verifiable strategies, not on writing imperative code to solve a problem which can easily be solved declaratively.
+ZoomBA itself is an example of TDD in practice, having 80\% instruction coverage by unit tests.
+Bayestree uses ZoomBA for data adaption and system integration, and for validation problems of any nature.
+Empirically, the learning curve for ZoomBA is found to be a from two weeks to a month. \end{subsection}